 The 5.24 kilometer, 14 meter-wide, clockwise track is comprised of 6 left-handed turns, 9 right-handed turns, and the longest straight of 1141 meters.
 A mix of slow and quick turns with sweeping curves, long straights, and off-camber corners, it is considered one of the most challenging circuits for riders and engineers.
 Renovations have elevated the standards not just of the track, but the facilities as well.
 Ample viewing areas ensure that the lively and partisan Italian crowd and foreign fans alike do not miss any of the thrilling on-track action.

-For the first time, Mugello hosted Formula 1 in 2020.
+For the first time and only time in 2020, Formula 1 raced at Mugello.
 The Italian circuit (owned by Ferrar) hosted the FORMULA 1 GRAN PREMIO DELLA TOSCANA FERRARI 1000 on September 11-13.
 There was no fairytale for Ferrari in their 1000th Grand Prix as Hamilton and Bottas took out the top two spots in the classification for Mercedes.

 How to get there

 The Mugello Circuit is located in the north of Italy, close to the beautiful city of Florence.

 The closest airport is Florence Airport (FLR), approximately 35km by road from the circuit.
 FLR is a major hub for Vueling Airlines, which has flights to Florence from London, Amsterdam, Barcelona and Vienna, among other destinations.
 The airline is also served by several European flag carriers, including British Airways, Lufthansa, KLM and Swiss.
 For a better selection of flights, Bologna Airport (BLQ) is a major Ryanair hub and lies less than 100km from Mugello.